SoleGraphics/Google-Drive-Backup-Plugin/README.md

 ## Development Dependencies

 This plugin uses composer!
-You will to run `composer install` in the plugin directory before you can use it!
-(This is a developer repo, not a production repo).
+You will need to run `composer install` in the plugin directory before you can use it!
+(ATM this is a developer repo, not a production repo).

 ## Connecting to Google Drive